utcs356/sp25/_pages/0_cloulab_kathara.md

 ***

 ### Overview
-You will do your assignments for CS 356 using  [CloudLab](http://cloudlab.us/).
+You will do your assignments for CS 356 using  [CloudLab](http://cloudlab.us/) and [Kathara](https://www.kathara.org/).
 CloudLab is a research facility that provides bare-metal access and control over a substantial set of computing, storage, and networking resources.
 If you haven’t worked in CloudLab before, you need to register a CloudLab account.
+Kathara is a network emulation tool that enables you to test your network programs without multiple physical servers and network devices.
 This small assignment walks you through the CloudLab registration process and shows you how to start an experiment in CloudLab.
-In addition, you will t
+In addition, you will try out Kathara.
 You should submit a per-group report that shows you have successfully followed the process.
 Most importantly, it introduces our policies on using CloudLab that will be enforced throughout the semester.